WE LOVE BUNNIES

 About 20 years ago, my late mom and I bought our first pet together, which was a bunny called Ruby.
 She loved this bunny dearly and had it with her everyday at home and at work in the family Supermarkets for about five years.
 Ruby was a domestic in-house bunny.
-Subsequent to my moms passing on 4th February 2018, we bought another baby bunny called Skouliki.
+Subsequent to my moms passing on 4th February 2018, we got another baby bunny called Skouliki.
 This is the grey bunny that appears on top of this page.
 This bunny gave me such comfort during those very difficult days when I was grieving the loss of my mom and missing her terribly, that in some special way, I believe that my mom’s spirit was one with Skouliki.

 However, very sadly Skouliki passed away in May 2019 after she was spayed, to prevent her from developing Uterine Cancer, due to kidney issues, possibly caused by a parasite called E-Cuniculi (known as EC).

-This broke my heart terribly once again, but through the loss of Skouliki, I met amazing people from bunny rescues, like, Anabel from Bunny Tales Rescue, Meahni from Berario Bunnies and Jenny from Strawberry Foundation and this opened my eyes to all these incredible bunny rescues that I was not aware of before.
+This broke my heart terribly once again, but through the loss of Skouliki, we met amazing people from bunny rescues, like, Anabel from Bunny Tales Rescue, Meahni from Berario Bunnies and Jenny from Strawberry Foundation and this opened our eyes to all these incredible bunny rescues that we were not aware of before.